PierreIsCoding/sdiy/CEM3340_VCO/README.md

 # CEM3340

-This Project is an optimised VCO design for home etching.
+This Project is an optimised VCO design for home single layer etching.
 It is a powerful VCO with the almighty and classic CEM3340.
 I looked at the version of [Kassutronics](https://kassu2000.blogspot.com/2018/06/vco-3340.html), [Electricdruid](https://electricdruid.net/cem3340-vco-voltage-controlled-oscillator-designs/) and  [Digisound](https://www.eddybergman.com/2020/01/synthesizer-build-part-18-really-good.html) as a starting point.

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/CEM3340_VCO/images/20210808_181042.jpg" width="300" />